 Sharon put some bowls of prepared food down for them and we watched as they ate their food with their very long tongues.
 It was great to see them polish off their lunch, they licked those bowls clean.
 There was a natural habitat area set up in the corners of the room and the echidna’s then went off following each other.
 Sharon showed us the underside of the echidna and unfortunately I wasn’t quick enough to get a photo but they have quite long claws.

 As I mentioned in the Seahorse World post, I managed to get the Lets Go Kids booklet from the Information Centre at Exeter on the way down to Beauty Point.
 Inside the booklet were vouchers for both Seahorse World and Platypus House.
-This allowed me entry for two child free with the purchase of one adult ticket.
+This allowed me entry for two children free with the purchase of one adult ticket.
 We paid a total of $30 for the four of us, admission prices without the vouchers are;

-The kids enjoyed the echidna’s as they were more interactive and they loved that they were walking around there feet.
+The kids enjoyed the echidna’s as they were more interactive and they loved that they were walking around at their feet.
 It was something they are not likely to experience again, especially how they are such noisy little eaters!
 We probably spent about 20 mins in with the echidna’s and that was the perfect amount of time.

 The platypus were not as exciting, they were difficult to see and they don’t really do much.
 My kids are of the age were they are happy to listen to a brief information session but it has to keep moving so I think it was good that they had the tanks then we moved on to the pool out the back.
 Sharon also let the kids throw some worms in the pool so that kept them interested for a little and then the discussions about what the aggressive platypus gets up too.
 Sharon was a good tour leader and kept them entertained well.